Skip to Main Content

 • NBA teams can draft players and sign them to NBA G League contracts, thus retaining their rights through the “Draft Rights Player” rule.

-• NBA G League teams hold local tryouts each off-season and can invite up to five players from these tryouts to their training camps.
+• NBA G League teams hold local tryouts each offseason and can invite up to four players from these tryouts to their training camps.

-• The NBA G League holds a draft every year consisting of nearly 200 players who have signed contracts with the league.
+• The NBA G League holds a draft every year consisting of nearly 150 players who have signed contracts with the league.
+It lasts four rounds, and teams only have to make two selections.

 • Players who return to the NBA G League are, by rule, re-acquired by the teams that they played for within the last two seasons (Returning Players).